avidbiscuit/ait-wiki/content/mechanics/durability.md

 * Chameleon circuit will randomize instead of selecting the designated exterior
 * Demat circuit can engine phase if under 10 durability,this causes the circuit to break.

+## How do i see durability?
+  Sonic in scanning mode.